Input Monitoring while recording

 Here are some more details that might be helpful:

-There are several ways to set up the "input monitoring' on Mixbus, but by default, Mixbus will "monitor" the inputs of all the tracks and send them to the output when it is stopped. ( this is called auto-input ).
+There are several ways to set up the "input monitoring" on Mixbus, but by default, Mixbus will "monitor" the inputs of all the tracks and send them to the output when it is stopped. ( this is called Auto-Input, and can be enabled or disabled in the Transport menu ).

 If you have a live microphone (such as the one on your laptop) in the same room as your speakers, then when Mixbus monitors the input, you might get a feedback squeal.